Learning Center

 march 3, 2011

 In order for your young writers to write with more details, more words, and more sentences, they need to spend more time writing and less time drawing.
 But getting 7-year-olds to put down their crayons can be difficult.
-Try one of these two approaches:
+Try one of these two strategies:

 Write today.
 Draw tomorrow.